opendefensecloud/artifact-conduit/docs/developer-guide/adrs/003-Branch-Naming.md

 #### Pros

-- Shorter names w/o loosing the benefits of the detailed names
+- Shorter names without losing the benefits of the detailed names

 #### Cons

 - Same attention must be paid to the grouping

-## Decission Outcome
+## Decision Outcome

 As a compromise, proposal 3 was initially introduced without compulsion.
 Its use is based on the conventions in the still manageable team and the limited number of developers who can perform reviews.
 If the prefixes are not used, an initial note is sufficient.